Infineon/TARGET_CYSBSYSKIT-DEV-01/README.md

 * One KitProg3 mode button, one KitProg3 status LED, and one KitProg3 power LED
 * OPTIGA Trust M advanced security controller for secure data storage
 * Thermistor for sensing the ambient temperature
-* 16KB of Emulated EEPROM
 * Feather compatible pin header
-* Dedicated SDHC to interface with WICED wireless devices.
-* Delivers dual-cores, with a 150-MHz Arm Cortex-M4 as the primary application processor and a 100-MHz Arm Cortex-M0+ as the secondary processor for low-power operations.
-* Supports Full-Speed USB, a Quad-SPI interface, 13 serial communication blocks, 7 programmable analog blocks, and 56 programmable digital blocks.

 ### Kit Contents: